-Dual Homing a server involves installing two or more network adapters (NICs) in the server, assigning an individual IP address to each adapter and connecting the adapters to the network (refer to Figure 3-2).
-Dual Homing does provide path redundancy for the server to the network.
-However, Dual Homing does not completely solve the network redundancy problem for a server.
-The biggest issue is that Dual Homing does not provide IP address redundancy.
+Dual Homing a server involves installing two or more network adapters (NICs) in the server, assigning an individual IP address to each adapter and connecting the adapters to the network (see Figure 3-2).
+Dual Homing provides path redundancy for the server to the network.
+However, Dual Homing does not completely solve the network redundancy problem for a server because Dual Homing does not provide IP address redundancy.
 For example, if the Multihomed server in Figure 3-1 loses network connectivity on NIC 1, any clients that were connected to the server using IP address 1.1.1.1 will lose connectivity.
 For the clients to reconnect to the server, they would have to discover the alternate IP address somehow and then reinitiate connectivity.
 While Dual Homing provides semi-transparent redundancy for the server's outbound connectivity, it does not provide transparent redundancy for clients connecting to the server.